 Preheat oven to 200C/180C fan-forced.
 Line a large baking tray with baking paper.

-Combine breadcrumbs, garlic powder, paprika and parmesan in a large bowl.
+Combine breadcrumbs, garlic powder, paprika, vegeta and parmesan in a large bowl.
 Season with salt and pepper.

 Place flour in a large bowl.
 Whisk eggs and milk in a separate bowl.

-Working 1 at a time, toss chicken nibbles in flour, shaking off excess.
+Working 1 at a time, toss chicken wing pieces in flour, shaking off excess.
 Dip in egg, then toss in breadcrumb mixture to coat.
 Place in a single layer on prepared tray.

 Spray both sides of the crumbed chicken liberally with oil.